pradyunkumar/Letoplay/README.md

 # Description
-Have you ever wanted to check the precise accuracy of your music ractice based on professional samples?
+Have you ever wanted to check the precise accuracy of your music practice based on professional samples?
+Before creating this program, I wanted to relearn how to play the piano but I was unsure of how correct my practice was.
 Letoplay is a music accuracy program that gauges the correctness of your music based on training samples based on tempo and tune.
 Here are some features of the program:

 1. Percent Accuracy of Music
 2. Training on which parts of the song need improvement (currently in development)